There is something magical about transforming basic ingredients into something so tactile and yummy.

 Toss the flour and salt in a bowl that is twice as large as you think you need.
 Add the oil, water, and yeast.
 Cut, fold, blend, and otherwise moosh it all together.
 I like to use a plastic scraper for this, but you might prefer bare hands or a strong mixer set on slow.

-Ball up your dough, oil it lightly, and leave it in a covered bowl to rise.
+Ball up your dough, oil it lightly, and leave it in a covered bowl to rise for as long as you can stand it.
+A minimum of thirty minutes is fine, but you can leave it a couple hours or even put it in the refrigerator overnight if you like.
 There are recipes that skip this step, or add baking soda for in-the-oven-rising.

-when you first take the bread out of the oven and are tempted to dive in right away, please remember that the temperature inside the loaf is the same as the temperature inside your oven.
+Pro Tip: when you first take your bread out of the oven and are tempted to dive in right away, please remember that the temperature inside the loaf is the same as the temperature inside your oven.
 Be patient!

 Fun Ingredients to Try: